open-sauced/docs/docs/features/repo-pages.md

 - **[Lottery Factor](../welcome/glossary.md#lottery-factor)**: This unique metric highlights the dependency on key contributors.
 A project is considered vulnerable if 2 or fewer contributors account for 50% or more of the project's contributions.
 This indicates a potential risk if one of these contributors leaves the project.
 - **[YOLO Coders](../welcome/glossary.md#yolo-coders)**: This metric identifies contributors who push changes directly to the default branch without creating a pull request or seeking community feedback.
 - **Contributor Confidence**: This metric predicts the likelihood that users who star or fork a repository will return to make contributions.
 A higher confidence score indicates a greater probability of these users actively engaging with the repository.
+- **OSSF Scorecard**: A standardized metric developed by the Open Source Security Foundation to evaluate the security practices of open source projects based on a set of security criteria.
+These criteria cover various aspects of project maintenance and security practices.
+The resulting score provides a quick overview of the project's adherence to security best practices.
 - **Issue Resolution Trends**: Our line graphs display the number of issues opened versus those closed within specified periods, offering insights into the effectiveness of problem resolution and how issue volume changes over time.
 - **Pull Request Dynamics**: Analyze pull request activity by the numbers of pull requests opened, closed, and merged.
 This provides an overview of collaboration efficiency and code review processes.
 - **Stars and Forks Over Time**: The number of stars and forks the project receives over time, illustrating the project's growth in popularity and its spread within the developer community.